placeforthedifferent said: Why don't you post on this blog anymore? It really makes me sad.

 Submitted by broadwayhopeful23!

-Anonymous asked: Hey, could I get some audition advice?
+Anonymous said: Hey, could I get some audition advice?
 I'm auditioning for an advanced theatre program.
 Do you know of any uptempo, almost comedic, mezzo-soprano songs?
 Also, by any chance do you know of any comedic female monologues?
 If you do please tell me.
 Thanks so much!!!

 For songs, look into the songs “Pulled” from The Addams Family and “Cain’t Say No” from Oklahoma!
 Both are uptempo, cheerful and comedic songs that would be a blast to learn and sing for an audition.
 They’re in easy ranges, but if you want to belt more go for Cain’t Say No, but if you want to go in and out of belting, Pulled is a perfect option.